-This prescriptive measure will apply to single family and low-rise multifamily buildings, and both new construction and additions.
-Including QII as part of the prescriptive package will ensure that the majority of insulation installations are properly implemented, increasing the effective U-factor of these envelope assemblies.
+This prescriptive measure will apply to single family and low-rise multifamily buildings, and both new construction and additions greater than 700 square feet.
+This prescriptive measure does not apply to alterations.
+Including QII as part of the prescriptive package will ensure that most insulation installations are properly implemented, increasing the effective U-factor of these envelope assemblies.
 This measure will modify existing code language, but will not modify the scope of the standards.
 If QII is added to the prescriptive package, it will be part of the basis for the performance approach for building envelope measures and will result in a modification of the prescriptive package as well as be removed as a compliance credit.
 The measure will also require an update to the Joint and Residential Appendices language and compliance documents, as related to QII requirements.
 QII procedures will also be expanded to address insulation methods, materials, and techniques not adequately covered under the current QII inspection procedures.